waynefenwick/10-SVG-logo-maker/README.md

 ## Installation

+1. Install node.js.
+2. Install npm.
-Step 1: Install node.js.
-Step 2: Install npm.
-Step 3: Install the modules fs, inquirer, util and jest.
-Go to your terminal and type in npm install + module name.
+3. Install the modules fs, inquirer, util and jest.
+Go to the terminal and type in npm install + module name.
 You are now ready to use the application.

 * [Node.js Installation](https://nodejs.org/en)